anushree200/RISCV-Assembler/README.md

 - Installation of RIPES Simulator
 - Installation of the C compiler
 - Contents of the folder
-- About the program
+- About the code
 - Executing the program
-- Prerequisites
+- Prerequisite theory
 - Getting Help